Heroku Exec (SSH Tunneling)

 Create a heroku-exec.sh

-file with the following code, and include it in the /app/.profile.d
+file with this code, and include it in the /app/.profile.d

 [ -z "$SSH_CLIENT" ] && source <(curl --fail --retry 3 -sSL "$HEROKU_EXEC_URL")